Jim Messina (musician): Buffalo Springfield

-While with Buffalo Springfield, Messina served as a recording engineer, producer, and musician, replacing bass player Bruce Palmer on two songs from their final album, Last Time Around.
+While with Buffalo Springfield, Messina served as a recording engineer, producer and musician, replacing bass player Bruce Palmer on two songs from their final album, Last Time Around.

 Poco

 After Buffalo Springfield disbanded, Messina and Richie Furay, a founding member of Buffalo Springfield, formed Poco in 1968.
 Switching back from bass to guitar, Messina played lead guitar and supplied vocals and some songwriting to the band.
 After recording two studio albums and one live album, he left Poco due to exhaustion from touring and to focus on becoming a record producer.

 Loggins and Messina

 After Poco, Messina signed a contract with Columbia Records as an independent producer.
 Messina was first introduced to the idea of producing Kenny Loggins in the summer of 1970 while still performing on the road with Poco.
-Loggins first met Messina in December 1970 at Messina's home, where the two recorded several Loggins' compositions in Messina's living room.
-Loggins, at the time, was a songwriter for ABC Dunhill and not a performing artist.
-Loggins had no agent, no manager, no business manager, and no prior experience as a performing artist.
-Messina felt Loggins needed some edge and should embrace a more modern sound.
+Loggins first met Messina in December 1970 at Messina's home, where the two recorded several Loggins compositions in Messina's living room.
 When deciding how to produce Loggins' first solo album, Messina met with Clive Davis, then president of Columbia Records.
 Messina proposed to Davis that he be allowed to sit in with Loggins on his first solo album in the same way jazz artists had done in the past and stated that Loggins also needed more upbeat and diverse material to help him gain appeal as a pop music artist.
-After reluctantly agreeing, Davis pursued the "Sitting In" concept through to the end.
+After reluctantly agreeing, Davis pursued the "Sitting In" concept.

 With music trends moving away from folk, Messina presented Loggins with several songs that spilled over from his days with Poco and Buffalo Springfield.
 He felt Loggins could do both country rock and R&B styles exceptionally well, especially after hearing Loggins perform "Danny's Song."